andy-byers/CalicoDB/README.md

 1. Get everything code reviewed!
 2. Get unit test coverage up
 3. Write some documentation
+4. Add more logging
-4. Work on this README
+5. Work on this README
+6. Work on the design document
+7. Implement optional compression of record values
-5. Work on performance
+8. Work on performance
-6. Work on the benchmark suite
+9. Work on the benchmark suite
-   + Results may not be all that accurate
+    + Results may not be all that accurate (really need to benchmark against other databases)
     + Need to test large (100,000 B) values
     + Code is very messy/difficult to change
-   + Need to benchmark against other databases
+10. Get the CMake installation to work
+11. Implement WAL segmentation
+    + WAL should be segmented after it reaches a user-provided size
+    + Similar to `spdlog`s rotating file sink
+    + This should improve the performance of long-running transactions
+12. Consider allowing multiple independent trees in a single database
+13.

 ## Design
 Internally, Calico DB is broken down into 6 submodules.